herohasan0/javascript-path/01-values-types-scope-variables/README.md

 ```

 What happens here?
 In section 11.8.5 of the ES5 specification, it says that if both values in the `<` comparison are strings, as it is with `b < c`, the comparison is made lexicographically (aka alphabetically like a dictionary).
 But if one or both is not a string, as it is with `a < b`, then both values are coerced to be numbers, and a typical numeric comparison occurs.

+## Scope

+One of the most fundamental paradigms of nearly all programming languages is the ability to store values in variables, and later retrieve or modify those values.
+In fact, the ability to store values and pull values out of variables is what gives a program state.

+Without such a concept, a program could perform some tasks, but they would be extremely limited and not terribly interesting.

+But the inclusion of variables into our program begets the most interesting questions we will now address: <ins>where do those variables live?</ins> In other words, <ins>where are they stored?</ins> And, most importantly, <ins>how does our program find them when it needs them?</ins>

+These questions speak to the need for a well-defined set of rules for storing variables in some location, and for finding those variables at a later time.
+We'll call that set of rules: Scope.

+But, where and how do these Scope rules get set?

+### Compiler Theory

+In a traditional compiled-language process, a chunk of source code, your program, will undergo typically three steps before it is executed, roughly called "compilation":

+1. **Tokenizing/Lexing:** breaking up a string of characters into meaningful (to the language) chunks, called tokens.
+For instance, consider the program: `var a = 2;`.
+This program would likely be broken up into the following tokens: `var`, `a`, `=`, `2`, and `;`.
+Whitespace may or may not be persisted as a token, depending on whether it's meaningful or not.

+2. **Parsing:** taking a stream (array) of tokens and turning it into a tree of nested elements, which collectively represent the grammatical structure of the program.
+This tree is called an "AST" (<b>A</b>bstract <b>S</b>yntax <b>T</b>ree).

+    The tree for `var a = 2;` might start with a top-level node called `VariableDeclaration`, with a child node called `Identifier` (whose value is `a`), and another child called `AssignmentExpression` which itself has a child called `NumericLiteral` (whose value is `2`).

+3. **Code-Generation:** the process of taking an AST and turning it into executable code.
+This part varies greatly depending on the language, the platform it's targeting, etc.

+    So, rather than get mired in details, we'll just handwave and say that there's a way to take our above described AST for `var a = 2;` and turn it into a set of machine instructions to actually *create* a variable called `a` (including reserving memory, etc.), and then store a value into `a`.

+The JavaScript engine is vastly more complex than just those three steps, as are most other language compilers.
+For instance, in the process of parsing and code-generation, there are certainly steps to optimize the performance of the execution, including collapsing redundant elements, etc.

+For one thing, JavaScript engines don't get the luxury (like other language compilers) of having plenty of time to optimize, because JavaScript compilation doesn't happen in a build step ahead of time, as with other languages.

+For JavaScript, the compilation that occurs happens, in many cases, mere microseconds (or less!) before the code is executed.
+To ensure the fastest performance, JS engines use all kinds of tricks (like JITs, which lazy compile and even hot re-compile, etc.)

+Let's just say, for simplicity's sake, that any snippet of JavaScript has to be compiled before (usually right before!) it's executed.
+So, the JS compiler will take the program `var a = 2;` and compile it first, and then be ready to execute it, usually right away.

+For more details click [here](https://github.com/jumaschion/You-Dont-Know-JS-1/blob/master/scope%20%26%20closures/ch1.md#understanding-scope) to read you don't know JS Understanding Scope.

 ## Variables